-Fognini Sets Up Final Clash With Gasquet
+Fognini sets up final clash with Gasquet

 His resolve was finally broken in the 12th game, however, Fognini converting his second match point to win 6-1 4-6 7-5 and set up a meeting with Richard Gasquet.

-The fourth seed had a much more straightforward afternoon after brushing aside lucky loser Henri Laaksonen, Gasquet progressing 6-2 6-3.
+The No.4 seed had a much more straightforward afternoon after brushing aside lucky loser Henri Laaksonen, Gasquet progressing 6-2 6-3.

 Gasquet leads their head-to-head record 2-1, but Fognini won their last meeting in Monte Carlo five years ago.